andostronaut/commitizen-cli/README.md

 - **Emoji Support**: Add emojis to your commit messages to express the nature of the changes or provide additional context.
 - **Ticket Support**: Set ticket reference to your commit messages to link directly the changes with your task.
 - **Specific Pattern**: Commit pattern is flexible and customisable to provide a better commit message convention.
+- **Configuration Support**: Get or Set specific configuration like pattern config.

 ## Installation